lhridder/infrared/README.md

 - `rejoinMessage` what text response should be sent when a player needs to rejoin to verify they're not a bot.
 - `underAttack` if the instance should permanently be in attack mode.
 - `debug` if debug logs should be enabled.
-- `connectionTreshold` at what amount of packets per second the underAttack mode should trigger.`
+- `connectionTreshold` at what amount of packets per second the underAttack mode should trigger.
+- `trackBandwith` whether or not bandwith usage should be tracked in prometheus (requires prometheusEnabled).

 ## Proxy Config